awsdocs/aws-xray-developer-guide/doc-source/xray-services-sqs.md

 ## Retrieve the trace header and recover trace context<a name="xray-services-sqs-retrieving"></a>

-To continue context propagation with Amazon SQS, you must manually instrument the handoff to the receiver component\.
+If you are using a Lambda downstream consumer, trace context propagation is automatic\.
+To continue context propagation with other Amazon SQS consumers, you must manually instrument the handoff to the receiver component\.

 There are three main steps to recovering the trace context:
 + Receive the message from the queue for the `AWSTraceHeader` attribute by calling the [https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html) API\.